npm package discovery and stats viewer.

 Common Pitfalls

-• documentTitle will not work if react-to-print is running within an iframe.
-If react-to-print is running within an iframe and your script has access to the parent document, you may be able to manually set and then restore the parent document's title during the print.
-This can be done by leveraging the onBeforeGetContent and onAfterPrint props.
+• documentTitle will not work if react-to-print is run within an iframe.
+If react-to-print is run within an iframe and your script has access to the parent document, you may be able to manually set and then restore the parent document's title during the print.
+This can be done by leveraging the onBeforePrint and onAfterPrint callbacks.

-• When printing, only styles that directly target the printed nodes will be applied, since the parent nodes will not exist in the DOM used for the print.
+• When printing, only styles that directly target the printed nodes will be applied as the parent nodes of the printed nodes will not exist in the print DOM.
 For example, in the code below, if the <p> tag is the root of the ComponentToPrint then the red styling will not be applied.
 Be sure to target all printed content directly and not from unprinted parents.

 <div className="parent">